 I’ve been down the writing road for a while.
-Along the way, I learned concepts that some writers never hear about.
-Here was some of them:
+Along the way, I learned concepts that some never hear about.

 You cannot justify what the reader reads.

-This was probably one of the hardest concepts for me to grasp.
+This was one of the hardest concepts for me to grasp.

 Your book isn’t for everyone.

 Everyone who reads your genre won’t like your book.
-There are some books out there that some readers don’t connect with.
+There are some books out there that some readers can’t connect with.
 Every reader is different.

 For this reason, you won’t be able to please everyone.
 (It’s sad; I know.)
 But it is good to have different opinions in society.
 Not everyone can or should like your book.

-Our job is just to get most people possible to like it.
-But if some don’t, it’s not the end of the world.
+Our job is to get the most people possible to like it.
+But when some don’t, it’s not the end of the world.

 Not every critique is something you should listen to

 Critiques are ideas.
 Other writers/readers express their ideas of how to improve your story the most.
-Ideas can be wrong, so you don’t have to follow all of them.
+Ideas can be wrong though, so you don’t have to follow them all.

 But you do have to take each critic with a grain of salt.
 Some critiques can lead to the best ideas.
 Listen, but you don’t have to act on them.